seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Java Versus Golang Feature Matrix

 The basic goals remain the same for both Java and Go libraries.
-The Go library, being the newer library, does not quite match the feature set of the Java library.
-Also note that this documentation is being updated to reflect the differences and provide more Golang examples.
+The Go library, is the newer library, matches all of the most useful functionality, and is now very close to matching the entire feature set of the Java library.
+Also note that this documentation will be updated over time to reflect the differences in the API due to language structure, and also provide more Golang examples.
 This matrix is a summary of the feature differences.

 | Feature | Java  | Golang |
 | --- | --- | --- |